Why Do Some Havanese Change Color As They Mature?

 Cuba’s only native dog breed comes in all colors and marking patterns, and all are of equal merit in a show ring.
 It’s difficult to predict the color of Havanese puppies that will come of a breeding because the litter can made up of puppies of all different colors or color combinations, and they can be entirely different from the color of their parents.

 There are many different genes which control color in Havanese (at least 10 and quite likely more).

 Some of the genes regulate color, some determine pattern and markings and others are modifier genes.
 The modifier genes are the ones which cause many of the changes you may see.
-Some cause the colour to lighten or soften or to develop in certain ways.
-Some affect colour in a very significant way and others affect it more subtly.
+Some cause the color to lighten or soften or to develop in certain ways.
+Some affect color in a very significant way and others affect it more subtly.
 Some genes affect only light colors, other affect only dark colors and some affect both.
 Oftentimes, there is little way to know if these genes are in play until you see the effects of them.